Introduction: Feeling Overwhelmed by Your Child’s ABA Report? You’re Not Alone

 Families in Whitby and the Durham Region often look for:

-An ABA therapy program in Toronto may differ slightly from Durham services, but the goal is the same: personalized, effective support.
+An ABA therapy program in Toronto may differ slightly from Durham services, but the goal is similar: personalized, evidence-informed support.

 The Role of Parent Training for Autism

-Parent training is a crucial component of ABA therapy for children with autism.
-It empowers parents to support their child’s progress outside of therapy sessions, reinforcing skills learned during therapy and promoting generalization of those skills to various settings.
-Through parent training, families in Whitby and the Durham Region can become active participants in their child’s treatment plan, leading to more consistent and successful outcomes.
-Parent training also helps parents better understand their child’s behavior and how to effectively respond to challenging situations, ultimately improving the overall quality of life for both the child and the family.
+Parent training can be an important component of ABA therapy for children with autism.
+It can help parents support their child’s progress outside of therapy sessions, reinforce skills learned during therapy, and promote generalization of those skills to various settings.
+Through parent training, families in Whitby and the Durham Region can become active participants in their child’s treatment plan, which may support consistency across settings.
+Parent training also helps parents better understand their child’s behavior and how to respond to challenging situations, with the goal of supporting day-to-day functioning for both the child and the family.

 Why parent involvement matters